 In this post I am sharing how I carved one of the foam pumpkins to become a pumpkin purse.
 I have also posted how to carve a foam pumpkin into a Pumpkin Candy Jar and another I carved my house address numbers and placed it on my front porch.
 When you place a battery operated candle inside the carved numbers light up.

-I have never been a scary ghoulish Halloween fan, I have always liked the cheery smiling pumpkin and black cat side of the season.
+I have never been a scary ghoulish Halloween fan, I have always liked the cheery smiling pumpkin and happy black cat side of the season.